-This is a city of multi-talented mamas.
-They work in and out of the home, cook, craft, keep the carpool ticking and the kids entertained—all with an upbeat attitude and their sanity intact.
+This is a city teeming with highly talented mamas.
+They work in and out of the home, cook, craft, PTA, keep the carpool ticking and the kids entertained—all with an upbeat attitude and their sanity intact.
 Mostly.
 Oh, and they blog, too.
 Whether you’re looking for practical parenting tips, honest product reviews, the neighborhood scoop or just a hilarious story or two, you’ll find a local blog worth bookmarking.
 Read on for a few of our favorite Chicago Mom bloggers.

 So Chic Life Live the fabulous life via this online portal of all things stylish and chic.
 Blogger Alison is big in Chicago’s social circuit and transmits her keen eye for fashion and beauty to her continually updated website.
 Along with info on sales, product reviews and healthy eating tips, we love the inspiration boards that put together outfit ideas by color and trend.

 730 Sage Street The mama behind this blog is Kim, a self-proclaimed health geek who doesn’t promote products that contain preservatives or GMOs.
 She loves to cook and share recipes (a large number being low carb and Keto), as well as workout routines.

 Making Time for Mommy Blogging mama Alicia covers a lot of ground with ease.
 She writes about frugal shopping, local events, homemaking, giveaways, recipes and her experiences with her two special-needs kids.
 Bonus: Her blog design is clean, modern and inspiring.

 Mom and More A stay-at-home mom to three kids, Cher offers product reviews and giveaways on her blog because she wants to help others make educated purchases and save money.
 Also on her radar: tasty recipes, hot deals at local businesses and book reviews.